 1. Having printed the templates on paper, trim them roughly to the approximate size, they don't have to be neat.
 Trimming off the excess paper makes it easier to arrange the templates on the card.
 2. Unfold your boxes so that you have flat sheets of card to work with, then glue the templates to the card.
 When you assemble your mask your templates will be on the inside faces of the mask.
 First choice for gluing the templates would be Spray Mount.
 It's available from most art shops but can be expensive.
 Pritt Stick is a cheaper alternative and also works really well.
 3. Cut out the templates along the solid outlines.
 Cut the solid outlines only, not the dashes.
 4. The fold lines on the templates are marked as either a dashed line representing a valley fold or dashes with dots to represent a mountain fold.
 This is with the templates on the inside of the mask.
 5. Score all of the folds marked on templates with either a blunt knife or scissors.
 Score and fold all of your parts.
 6. Start matching up the numbers on the templates and tape together the edges with corresponding numbers.
 Taping on the outside makes things easier for most parts but if you come to a part that is difficult to tape outside, try taping inside the mask.
 If a join feels like it is under stress, tape it inside and out to reinforce it.
-It is easiest to tape together all of the joins on a part before joining it to the rest of your model.
 7. Once you have built your mask attach a piece elastic at around ear height, to hold the mask on your head.